vmware-archive/big-green-button-demo/README.md

 1. A Spring Boot back-end RESTful service application (fussball-service)
 2. An Angular 2 front-end application (www)
 3. The Arduino firmware for the button hardware (arduino)
-4. The Java program that detects button presses and kicks off the Concourse pipeline (button-controller)
+4. The Java program that detects button presses and kicks off the Concourse pipeline (controller)
 5. The Concoure pipeline that builds and deploys the fussball-service and www components to Cloud Foundry (ci)

 ## Building and Running